The Software Toolworks: As a public company and under Pearson (1987–1994)

-In February 1987, Toolworks signed a distribution deal with Electronic Arts (expanded for distribution in Europe in July), which required Toolworks to port each new game to Apple II, Apple III, Apple IIGS, Macintosh, PCjr, Atari 8-bit, Atari ST, Commodore 64, Amiga and IBM PC computers, of which in colored and monochrome versions for the latter.
+In February 1987, Toolworks signed a distribution deal with Electronic Arts (expanded for distribution in Europe in July), which required Toolworks to port each new game to Apple II, Apple III, Apple IIGS, Mac, IBM PCjr, Atari 8-bit computers, Atari ST, Commodore 64, Amiga, and both monochrome and color IBM PC compatibles.
 Each team member at the company was tasked with developing one of the ports but the undertaking eventually proved a financial strain and Toolworks ran out of funds by the end of 1987.
 To raise new capital, the company became a public company in January 1988, through a reverse merger with Deseret-Western Venture Capital, an existing public shell corporation registered in Utah.
 By June 1988, Toolworks had 45 employees.
 Shortly thereafter, the company acquired developers IntelliCreations (of Chatsworth, California) in August 1988 and DS Technologies (of West Chicago, Illinois) in February 1989.
 With the acquisition of IntelliCreations, Toolworks announced that it would move its headquarters to Chatsworth.
 Toolworks also agreed with manufacturer Vendex to have Toolworks' games included with Vendex's machines.
 Life & Death, a surgery simulation game was released in 1988.
 In 1989, the company released Beyond the Black Hole, a stereoscopic 3-D arcade game that came with 3-D glasses.
 By 1989, Chessmaster games and Mavis Beacon Teaches Typing had collectively sold 750,000 through retail and licensing deals.
 Looking to get a hold of a development license for Nintendo platforms, which were difficult to obtain, Toolworks acquired Mindscape, an existing license holder based in Northbrook, Illinois, in March 1990.
 Using Mindscape's license, Toolworks released a follow-up to Mavis Beacon Teaches Typing focused on piano teaching: Miracle Piano Teaching System.
-The application came with a physical pressure-sensitive keyboard, which Toolworks had ordered 100,000 of.
+The application came with a physical velocity-sensitive keyboard, which Toolworks had ordered 100,000 of.
 The required quantity was overestimated and many keyboards were damaged in transit, causing high financial losses for Toolworks.
 In April 1990, Elizabeth Barker became the president and chief operating officer (COO) of Toolworks, succeeding Crane (who remained chairman and chief executive officer) in the president role, and was succeeded herself in both roles by Robert Lloyd in November 1990.
 In September 1990, Toolworks moved from Chatsworth to Novato.